tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         see :term:`Spring Tide`

     Nodal Corrections
-        adjustments to the amplitudes and phases of harmonic constituents to allow for periodic modulations
+        adjustments to the amplitudes and phases of harmonic constituents to allow for periodic modulations over the 18.6-year nodal period

     Nutation
         short-period oscillations in the motion of the pole of rotation